feross/safe-buffer/README.md

 ### Remote Memory Disclosure

-If an attacker can trick your program into calling the `Buffer` constructor with a `Number` argument, then they can read uninitialized memory from the node.js process.
+If an attacker can make your program call the `Buffer` constructor with a `Number` argument, then they can make it allocate uninitialized memory from the node.js process.
 This could potentially disclose TLS private keys, user data, or database passwords.

-This is a very serious bug.
-It's similar in severity to the [the Heartbleed bug](http://heartbleed.com/) that allowed disclosure of OpenSSL process memory by remote attackers.

-### So how does this work?

 When the `Buffer` constructor is passed a `Number` argument, it returns an **UNINITIALIZED** block of memory of the specified `size`.
 When you create a `Buffer` like